Jobs and internships

 Step 1: Before you begin to look for opportunities, it is important to establish what is important to you, such as what industries, organizations, and types of positions would be the best fit for your interests, strengths, skills, personality, and values.

 Step 2: Use a variety of search strategies.
-Employers that recruit UMN students report that internship programs, their organization’s webpage, career fairs, GoldPASS powered by Handshake, and networking are the most effective ways for them to find qualified applicants.
+Employers that recruit UMN students report that internship programs, their organization’s webpage, career fairs, GoldPASS powered by Handshake (read Tips and Tutorials), and networking are the most effective ways for them to find qualified applicants.

 Networking consists of building relationships with professionals, especially in your career field of interest.
 Connecting with these professionals can help you make yourself known in the industry you want to work in, gather career information, and learn about job opportunities.
 College is a great place to get started because most professionals enjoy meeting students, and building a network early can help you find internship and job opportunities.
 The Maroon and Gold Network is the University of Minnestoa’s alumni networking database.
 Visit the Maroon and Gold Network website.